Alberto Ruz Buenfil: Huehuecoyotl

 After performing abroad for several years, Ruz returned to Mexico in 1982 with members of The Illuminated Elephants and founded Mexico's first ecovillage, named Huehuecoyotl named for an Aztec deity whose name in Nahuatl means "very old coyote".
-The village is situated on five acres in the mountains of Tepoztlan, Morelos.
+The village is situated on five acres (2 ha) in the mountains of Tepoztlán, Morelos.
 The community, with about twenty members, is based on sustainable design principles and offers educational and cultural programs throughout the year.

 Rainbow Caravan for Peace

 In 1996 Ruz founded Rainbow Caravan for Peace, a group of twenty or so rotating travelers dedicated to spreading the lessons gleaned from Huehuecoyotl.
 They stopped in Chiapas for an exchange with the Zapatistas, where Ruz was inspired to take his moniker Subcoyote Alberto Ruz, after a leading Zapatista, Subcomandante Marcos.
 The caravan traveled all the way to Peru, where in 2003 they were the primary host in the international gathering and ecovillage called The Call of the Condor.
 The group received an invitation from the Minister of Culture Gilberto Gil to travel through the country giving lessons on sustainable living.
 In 2004, Ruz described the work on the group in a particular desert region of South America (cite) as, among other projects, "intensive two-day workshops on permaculture, consensus decision making, appropriate technology for desert regions, ecovillage living and design, and an introduction to the Mayan calendar of 13 moons".

 The Caravan subsequently journeyed through the Amazon for the next four years.
 Ruz finally returned to Mexico in 2009 and joined the staff at the 'Casa de Cultura Jesús Reyes Heroles' in Mexico City at the invitation of Mexican bestselling author Laura Esquivel.
-The organization is located in a historic neighborhood of Coyoacan, where Ruz created the program 'Ecobarrios' in ten different marginal barrios, to form groups of eco-promoters to work in their own communities.
+The organization is located in a historic neighborhood of Coyoacán, where Ruz created the program 'Ecobarrios' in ten different marginal barrios, to form groups of eco-promoters to work in their own communities.